dzontech/js-and-autobiography/README.md

 # js-and-autobiography
-University beginer project with HTML and CSS3
+University beginner project with HTML and CSS3